 Writing Fellows Program

-The gateway course to the Writing Fellows Program is EP490: “Process, Argument, Prose, and Pedagogy in College Writing.”
-Enrollment is capped at twelve students, and as a result entry into the course is highly competitive; rising cows and select yearlings who have achieved cumulative grade point averages of ‘B+’ or above in the first three courses of the DEP core sequence (EN101 “Composition”; EN102 “Literature”; PY201 “Philosophy”) are invited to consider the course.
-The final roster for EP490 is determined with reference to overall grade point, and with an eye toward assembling a group of expert writers and communicators who represent the widest possible range of major fields and company affiliations at West Point.
+The gateway seminar to the Writing Fellows Program is XH303: “Writing Process and Pedagogy.”
+Enrollment is capped at fifteen students, and as a result entry into the course is highly competitive.
+Rising cows and yearlings who have achieved cumulative grade point averages of ‘B+’ or above in their writing intensive courses are invited to consider the course.
+The final roster for XH303 is determined with reference to overall grade point and with an eye toward assembling a group of promising writers and communicators who represent the widest possible range of major fields and company affiliations at West Point.

-As a course, EP490 itself involves three main components:
+XH303 involves three main components: